Hiwasan/kurdish-asr-project/README.md

 - Commercial applications exploration

 ## Project Context & Broader Collaboration
-This ASR project is currently under development by Dr. Hiwa Asadpour.
+This ASR project is currently under development by Dr. Hiwa Asadpour and Dr. Mohammad Mohammadamini, as part of a broader academic collaboration.

 The work is also linked to a larger cross-border research initiative led by Dr. Hiwa Asadpour as Principal Investigator: